errorempire/DartHooks/README.md

 ## Destroy

-The following command will delete the hook(s) and the config file
+The following command will delete the hooks and the config file

 ```sh
 dart run dart_hooks:destroy